praxis-live/compiler-javac8/README.md

 Compiler (javac v8)
 ==================

-This is a repackaged version of the Java compiler (javac) from OpenJDK 8.
+This is a repackaged version of the Java compiler (javac) from OpenJDK 8, derived from OpenJDK 8.91.

 It is repackaged to allow usage without conflicting with system installed libraries, and designed primarily as an alternative compiler to use with the [Janino](http://docs.codehaus.org/display/JANINO/Home) common compiler API.